 Students take part in L.A., NYC summer programs

 Sixty-eight students representing several majors have been participating this summer in a domestic summer internship programs in both Los Angeles and New York.
 While in their respective cities, students take an academic course on Mondays and complete internships the rest of the week.
-The structures of the nine-week programs vary, but students receive the same general experience, as they live, learn and intern in a major American city.
+The structures of the nine-week programs vary, but students receive the same general experience, as they live, take classes and do internships in a major American city.

 Elon in Los Angeles entered its fourth year this summer with 39 students, who are interning at places such as Panavision, Martin Chase Productions, “Extreme Makeover: Home Edition,” “Conan,” “The Ellen Degeneres Show,” Original Productions, Rogers & Cowan and Lionsgate.
 (See where the students are interning.)